 Khee Fatt School was renamed Qifa Primary School when it moved to its present site at West Coast Avenue on 2nd January 1985, with Mr Yap Kiu Loo as the Principal.
 Having served the school for 7 years, Mr Yap retired on 5 December 1991.
 He was succeeded by Mr Lee Kam Chiew, who retired in 2000.
 Thereafter, Mr Leong Chee Kong took over the helm and retired in 2007.

-Jubilee Primary and Jin Tai Primary merged with Qifa Primary in 1997 and 2008 respectively.
+Jin Tai Primary merged with Qifa Primary in 2008.
 With the merger of Qifa Primary School and Jin Tai Primary School in 2008, Ms Debra Saw Hoo Yong was appointed as Principal of the merged school.
 In December 2012, Mrs May Wong assumed principalship of the school.
 She led the school in its next phase with the Primary Education Review and Implementation (PERI) upgrading to enhance the physical environment to better support the pupils’ learning.